HobbyFactory/PCB-HWmonitor_DSPlink/README.md

 Model of the box optimized for 3D printer you can find here: https://www.thingiverse.com/thing:4769601

 If you are interested, send me the message, I still have some PCBs left from JLC.PCB.
-Assembled and tested version is also available.
+Assembled and tested version is available too.